 Over the past decade, the UK’s interest in beards has overtaken interest in a clean shave.
-The topic of shaving saw significantly more interest before 2014, but ever since then beards have dominated both our searches and faces.
+The topic of shaving saw significantly more interest before 2014, but since then, beards have dominated both our search history and our faces.

-Perhaps unsurprisingly, there is a doubling in beard interest every November and December with only a slight increase in shaving interest during the same months.
+Perhaps unsurprisingly, there is twice as much beard interest every November and December with only a slight increase in shaving interest during the same months.
 People are most interested in shaving during the summer months where that winter face warmer might become more of a nuisance than a benefit.
-April 2020 saw a massive peak in beard interest alongside a lesser spike in shaving interest, perhaps reflecting the UK’s collective decision making process of whether or not to grow a beard during the first few weeks of lockdown.
+April 2020 saw a massive peak in beard interest alongside a lesser spike in shaving interest, perhaps reflecting the UK’s collective decision-making process of whether or not to grow a beard during the first few weeks of lockdown.

 Which UK nations prefer beards or shaving?

 When comparing the interests of the four UK nations, opinion is divided between beards and shaving.
 In England, 2% more of the residents are interested in beards than shaving.
 In Wales this gap is narrowed to 1%, while Northern Ireland and Scotland actually prefer a clean shave, both divided 51% to 49% in favour of shaving.